Course Policies

 A student registering late in any course will be counted absent for those class meetings missed before the registration.

-Students who do not attend during the first week of class may be withdrawn.
+Students who do not attend during the first week of class may be dropped from the course.
 See the Attendance Verification for the First Week of Classes section.

 In certain specialized programs, such as health-related programs, licensure, certification, or accreditation requirements may mandate fewer absences than the College normally permits.
 A student enrolled in a program with more stringent attendance requirements is informed of those requirements.
 If the specific program requirements are not met by the student, the student will not be withdrawn from non-program specific courses but may be withdrawn from the program and program-specific courses.